canberksinangil/Vilnius-University-2017-Autumn/Coding-Theory/Homeworks/week1.sec1.1.to.1.4.md

 If we do not know the channel, we always accept that channel is with ½ <= p < 1.
 It means probability of channel for receiving digits correctly equals or more than %50.
 According to this proof while we are calculating ‘most likely sent’ we must choose greatest possibility.

-For this question greatest probability is '001' as rececived.
+For this question, greatest probability is '001' as received.

 ### Exercise 1.3.5